 NOTE: Adding the small balls and ornaments not only fills in the gaps; that step also covers any glue build~up and creates more depth to the wreath.

 MAKE YOUR BOW

 Step 6 ~ Make your bow.
 Be sure to have plenty of ribbon allowance to tie it around your wreath.
 I used the ends of the silver ribbon to make a loop for the wreath hanger.

 Finally, add your bow to the ornament wreath.
 The green part of the styrofoam wreath won’t show when it is hung on the front door.

-The wreath was $6.00.
 I already had the ribbon and glue sticks.
 I’ll estimate the total cost at $55.
 Much better than the $100 ~ $200 online ~ and much more fun to make.

 Step 7 ~ Add your wreath to your front door, mantel, or on a mirror.
 I always intended that this ornament wreath would go on our front door.
 This year I may hang it on our entry mirror.

 I like to use wreath hangers to hang wreaths.
 Just wrap it with ribbon to hide the metal color.

 We don’t have a front porch or much space at our front door.
 I had an extra white planter that I ordered last year from Wayfair.
 A pine “tree” from the grocery store filled it nicely.

 I covered the base with moss.
 Some red berries and large ornaments add a pop of color.